Vape shops and traditional tobacco smoke shops often run into challenges when applying for merchant accounts.

 It may be tempting to fudge information about your business in order to secure better pricing or more favorable terms.
 A business owner may think, “What’s the harm?
 E-cigarettes are similar to traditional cigarettes.”
 The fact remains that they are different products and that misrepresenting your business to a processor amounts to fraud.

 If you sell tobacco and related items, disclose that.
 If you sell vape pens and juice, don’t try to claim you sell tobacco items.
 This also applies to marijuana sales.
 In states where marijuana is legal, businesses may try to secure a merchant account by claiming to be a tobacco seller.
 Don’t risk it.
 Eventually your processor will catch on and will freeze or close your account to investigate further.
-You may end up with fines and inclusion of the Terminated Merchant File, making it difficult to secure a merchant account in the future.
+You may end up with fines and inclusion on the Terminated Merchant File, making it difficult to secure a merchant account in the future.

 Bottom line: Don’t misrepresent your business.
 It’s safer to be honest about what you sell and find a processor willing to serve you.
+If you sell a legal service or item, there are processors that will work with you.

 Find a Processor